imaninaluv/aura-brain/brain/01_SYSTEM.md

 It does not validate.

-Its responsibility is making sure the right brain receives the right context at the right time.
+Its responsibility is ensuring that every request reaches the correct specialised brain with the correct execution context.

+System Brain prepares.

+Aura Brain provides knowledge.

+Specialised Brains reason.

+AURA validates.

 Every request should follow the same philosophy.

-Think first.

 Prepare completely.